EMK2473/hello-world/README.md

    > cool
 # These are markdowns **and** *I think* I am starting to understand what I am doing.
 🩹🎱🪕 Emoji Attempt
-I do not know how to "Propose changes..." but I think I figured it out This is a header?

 ## Header Style 2 and my goals in this field
   > I want to build a team to work on software in the neuroscience field.
   > I want to get a job after this bootcamp that will allow me to get experience on a software project